 Balance sameness with variation

-- Mix pillow textures (not just colors)
+- Mix pillow textures, not just pillow colors.

 Small and Difficult Rooms: What Changes